jk977/twitch-plays-pi/README.md

 # Twitch Plays Bot

-A 3-piece set of scripts to host a Twitch Plays style bot on a Raspberry Pi 3 Model B. Note that this is intended for private use, and may not work on different systems.
+A 3-piece set of scripts to host a Twitch Plays style bot on a Raspberry Pi 3 Model B. Note that this is intended for private use, and may not work on different systems without tweaking code.

 ## Requirements

-* Python 3.4.2
+* Python 3
-* Lua 5.2.3
+* Lua 5.1+
+* FFMPEG with libx264 and libmp3lame enabled
 * FCEUX 2.2.3 compiled with:
     * SDL 1.2.15
     * GTK 3.14.5